Every First Day of May is celebrated as May Day or Traditional May Day to mark the arrival of Summer.

 Why May Day?

 May Day is an ancient public holiday to celebrate the arrival of First Day of Summer in European Culture.
-In United States, the European who settled, started celebrating May Day where May Baskets are made and left at someone’s doorstep.
+In United States, the European who settled, started celebrating the Day where May Baskets are made and left at someone’s doorstep.
 May baskets are small baskets filled with flower.
 They ring the calling bell and run away.
 It is celebrated differently in different regions.
 As the time evolves, so do the celebrations.

 The reason for celebrations in the United States is still unclear and we observe the day as “May Day” with “Labor Day” being recognized in First Monday of September.